The interactive filmmaking book

 There’s a download link where you can get free video clips to practise editing.
 You can also access templates to help with planning films.

 Who it’s for

 Making Movies Make Sense is designed for ages 9 and above.
 It’s also a useful introduction for educators who are new to teaching film.
 Learners can use it independently, or teachers can screen it to a class.

-You can download a free sample from the iBooks Store.
+You can download a free sample from the Apple Books link below.

 Reviewers and education influencers can request a free copy (please include information about your website or publication).

 “Making Movies Make Sense is the complete resource for beginning to make films in school, in after school clubs, at home, anywhere… It benefits from great expertise in filmmaking, rendered easily accessible for teachers, children parents and carers.
 You learn that the moving image has systems for making meaning, its own grammar and structures which can be learnt in simple creative exercises.
 It benefits hugely from being scalable for any filmmaking equipment you have, from your phone through to the latest cameras.
 Beautifully put together and illustrated with great examples throughout – it’s highly recommended.”